stormchaserroleplaying/stormchaserRPG/Spells/Cantrips/Transmutation/index.md

 **Duration:** Instantaneous

 You create a long, vine-like whip covered in thorns that lashes out at your command toward a creature in range.
 Make a melee spell attack against the target.
 If the attack hits, the creature takes 1d6 + your spellcasting ability modifier piercing damage, and if the creature is Large or smaller, you pull the creature up to 10 feet closer to you.

-This spell’s damage increases by 1d6 when you reach 5th level (2d6), 11th level (3d6), and 17th level (4d6).